How to start a podcast at UC Berkeley

 C) Recording remotely:

-• Headphones are not required, but are highly recommended to decrease echo and other background sound.
-When the audio jack has three rings, it means it has a microphone.
-If you’re using the mic on your headphones/earbuds, be sure to hold the mic close to your mouth so your guest can hear your voice clearly.
+• Headphones are not required, but are recommended to decrease echo and other background sound.
+(When an audio jack has three rings, it means it has a microphone.)

-• Close all computer programs and browser tabs, and turn off notifications, to eliminate unwanted audio interruptions.
+• Close all computer programs and browser tabs, and turn off notifications and silence your phone, to eliminate unwanted audio interruptions.

-• Use a web app: All of these record multiple tracks, are easy to use and record high-quality audio.
-Zencastr and Cleanfeed have free options.
-Here’s what Buzzsprout recommends for recording long-distance podcasts.
+• Use a web app: All of these record multiple tracks and record high-quality audio.
+Here’s what Buzzsprout recommends for recording remote podcasts.

 • Cleanfeed: I haven’t used this, but I’ve heard good things and there is a free option.
 It is compatible with several browsers, and works with tablets and smartphones.
 It can also be used with Zoom, but I couldn’t figure out how to do this when I tried once before.
 To record each person in a separate track (multitrack), you have to upgrade a paid subscription.

-• Use the record function within web conferencing/chat programs: It’s not always the best-sounding, but recording separate audio files for each participant and using headphones and an external mic bumps up the quality.
+• Use the record function within web conferencing/chat programs: It’s not always the best-sounding, but recording separate audio files for each participant and using headphones (and an external mic, if you have one) bumps up the quality.
 Zoom, Skype, FaceTime and Google Hangouts all have a record function.
-Here’s an article in Wirecutter about how to pull off a professional video call from home.
-And here are some tips on improving your on-camera presence by the Berkeley Advanced Media Institute.
+Heres an article in Wirecutter about how to pull off a professional video call from home.

-• Zoom: To record all participants’ audio streams as separate audio files, open the Zoom client and click “settings,” the “recording” tab, then enable “record a separate audio file for each participant.”
-Learn more about how to record multiple audio files in Zoom.
+• Zoom: To record all participants audio streams as separate audio files, open the Zoom client and click settings, the recording tab, then enable record a separate audio file for each participant.

 • Ask speakers to record themselves with a phone app: They can do this either during the interview or on their own time, if you send them questions to answer.
 I’ve mostly just sent questions for them to look over and answer on their own, and it’s worked quite well.
 Voice Record Pro is a great app, but there are others that work well, too.
 Here’s a list of other audio recording apps for Android and audio recording apps for iPhone.